Professional edition active

 • Noninvasive prenatal screening (NIPS)

-Fetal ultrasonographic anomalies include increased nuchal translucency, atrioventricular canal defect, and duodenal atresia, but these are not present in all fetuses with trisomy 21.
+Fetal ultrasound can detect anomalies including increased nuchal translucency, atrioventricular septal defect, and duodenal atresia, but they may not be present in all fetuses with trisomy 21.

-More recently, noninvasive prenatal screening (NIPS), in which fetal DNA obtained from the maternal circulation is tested, has become a screening option for trisomy 21 because it has good sensitivity and specificity.
+NIPS, in which cell-free fetal DNA obtained from the maternal circulation is tested for aneuploidy, is now the screening option of choice for trisomy 21 in high-resource settings because it has good sensitivity and specificity (1).

-In high-resource settings, maternal serum screening and diagnostic testing for Down syndrome are usually available to all women who present for prenatal care before 20 weeks gestation regardless of maternal age.
+In high-resource settings, maternal serum screening and diagnostic testing for Down syndrome are usually available to all patients who present for prenatal care before 20 weeks gestation regardless of maternal age.

-The American College of Obstetricians and Gynecologists Committee on Practice Bulletins–Obstetrics, Committee of Genetics, and the Society for Maternal–Fetal Medicine 2020 practice bulletin regarding screening for chromosomal abnormalities advises that cell-free fetal DNA analysis be offered to all pregnant women regardless of age or additional risk factors.
+The American College of Obstetricians and Gynecologists Committee on Practice Bulletins advises that cell-free fetal DNA analysis be offered to all pregnant patients regardless of age or additional risk factors (3).

 If diagnosis is not made prenatally, then neonatal diagnosis is based on physical anomalies and confirmed by cytogenetic testing, preferably karyotyping.